-I keep luo han guo on my kitchen counter and use it to sweeten teas.
+I keep luo han guo on my kitchen counter and use it occasionally to sweeten teas.
 It is low-calorie, has a fruity sweetness, and I would recommend it as an alternative to sugar and artificial sweeteners.
 It's great that we now have two low or no-calorie alternatives to traditional sweeteners: stevia and Luo han guo.
-I prefer Stevia since it is a much more potent sweetener.
+I prefer Stevia since it is a much more potent no calorie sweetener.
 Another sweetener to consider is D Mannose.

 buy Lo Han Sweet

 Lo Han Kuo is the fruit of Momordica grosvenori, a plant cultivated in the mountains of southern China.
 Mogrosides, which are water extracted from the Lo Han fruit, offer a pleasant, sweet taste without elevating blood sugar.
 Lo Han Kuo Mogrosides are up to 250x sweeter than sugar.

 Xylitol, a naturally occurring polyol, is sweet with a distinct cooling sensation in the mouth.
 Xylitol is metabolized differently from a conventional sugar and does not cause or contribute to tooth decay.
 Xylitol is as sweet as sugar, having 40% less calories.

 Inulin-FOS (FructoOligoSaccharide) is a soluble fiber and promotes beneficial intestinal bacterial growth.

 Buy Luo Han Guo

 • Low Glycemic Index: Does not cause extreme fluctuations in blood sugar.

 • Heat Stable: Very stable under high temperature, and can be added to both hot as well as cold foods.
 Suitable for cooking and baking.